maratib/mac/README.md

 # Mac Setup

 1. Mouse Setup (Uncheck Scroll Direction: Natural)
 2. Set mission Control to Mouse button 3
 3. Change CTRL to CMD in Keyboard -> Modifier Keys...

-### Admin's only
+### Admins only

 1. Change hostname in Sharing if required
 2. Allow Guest user login (Sharing read/write permission for public folder)

 ## Home, End Explorer Keys

 1. In finder go `~/Library/`
 2. Paste the `KeyBindings` folder there.
 3. Link Download/Public folder to some other location with (sudo rm -rf ~/Downloads) and (ln -s "/ExternalDrive/Downloads" ~/Downloads)

 ## [Home][end] keys in terminal